smclab/react-faceted-token-input/docs/usage.md

 Optional childs of the component.
 This should be a react element that will be placed after the input and before the dropdown selection.

+<a name="dir"></a>
+### dir

+`dir` is an optional prop that can accept only one of 2 strings:

+* `rtl`: used to set the text direction to "right-to-left" for the languages that write from the right to the left
+* `ltr`: used to set the text direction to "left-to-right" for the languages that write from the left to the right

+This prop will tell where the text needs to be inside the input.

+If the prop is not defined, the component will manage it for you, here is a little explanation:

+**Note**:
+  * Be warned that the automatic behaviour of the component might not be what you need

+The first time the component is loaded its `dir` will be set as `auto`, people with different languages will see the component differently based on their language writing style.
+As an example an arab (with their language set to arabic) will see the placeholder to the right of the input while an italian (with their language set to italian) will see it on the left.

+After that based on their first input the component will choose if the display style needs to change, for example:

+* First input:
+      a

+  `dir` will be set to `ltr`

+* First input:
+      בְ

+  `dir` will be set to `rtl`

+The direction detection will be repeated every time the input is completely empty (so when there is no textual input and no tokens displayed).

+Remember that if you set the prop, your choice will not be overwritten.